APenketh/dynamic-dns-with-route53/README.md

 		 */30 * * * * /usr/bin/python /pathtofile/dynamic-dns-with-route53/updater.py
 ```

-Once the script is running your IP address will change to your external IP address within the AWS console, you can check this at any time by logging in and checking the sub-domin within route 53.
+Once the script is running your IP address will change to your external IP address within the AWS console, you can check this at any time by logging in and checking the subdomin within route 53.

 If you have any issues please feel free to raise an issue here: https://github.com/APenketh/dynamic-dns-with-route53/issues/new